 Ian Anderson is live video consultant and the founder of Seriously Social, a blog focused on social media, live video & productivity tools.
-I’m a consultant and advise businesses worldwide on social media, live video, marketing, and websites.
+He is the consultant and advises businesses worldwide on social media, live video, marketing, and websites.
 He’s also the partner and co-founder of the Internet Solutions Company.
 He has more than 10 years hands-on experience in helping youth, small businesses, charities and organizations in digital transformation and presence.
 He has a great deal of experience in social media & marketing, search engine optimization, web development, hosting, email and web applications.
 He is the noted speaker at many conferences around the world including, Social Media Marketing World (San Diego, US), New Media Europe (London & Manchester, UK), Social Media Convent (Gdańsk, Poland), Social Media Summit Ireland (Dublin, Ireland), Babel Camp (Brno, Czech Republic).
 Youth, followers, and businesses can take advantage of this interview:

 Social Champ: Hello Ian, Social Champ is glad to catch you for the interview.
 How did you start your career?
 Moreover, what has been your motivation to become such an extraordinary social media influencer and innovator?